AmineS530/Config-maker/README.md

+# Public Ubuntu Configuration For Campus
+### ToDo:
+- make [prompt] `as in make git to execute the git setup script without navigating to the script manually`.
+- theme script can be confusing as it displays full name of the theme which can be confusing, also make it to get name of the themes depending on the mashine rather than what's predefined.
+- More wallpaper options.
+- set-up a variable file that can be customized for your own settings after forking
 ## Informations :
    - This script was made to make setting up your session after changing it/resetting it easier/less painful
    - feel free to fork and adjust it to your needs :)